FWSquatch/pysel/README.md

 parameters = forensics1.txt:ssh
 description = Ex: forensic9.txt:green (Check forensic9.txt for ANSWER: green)
 msg = Forensic question 1 correct
+explanation = Here is an explanation for the flaw that will display if toggled on.

 [02-Forensics2:Check_forensics]
 enabled = yes